liuact1986/MvvmLib/documentation/Navigation.md

 ```

-The container provides some quick commands (these commands not check can go back / forward)
+NavigationSourceContainerCommands provide commands for NavigationSourceContainer (these commands not check can go back / forward)

 * NavigateCommand with source type
 * MoveToFirstCommand